-A Sub-Fund's investments may be adversely affected if any of the issuers it is invested in are subject to an actual or perceived deterioration may lead to an increase in the credit spreads of the issuer's securities.
+A Sub-Fund's investments may be adversely affected if any of the issuers it is invested in are subject to an actual or perceived deterioration to their credit quality.
+Any actual or perceived deterioration may lead to an increase in the credit spreads of the issuer's securities.